 J. Lohr has state-of-the art winemaking facilities in San Jose, Greenfield, and Paso Robles.
-The J. Lohr Wine Centers in San Jose and Paso Robles are open daily for sampling and host thousands of visitors and fans each year.
+The J. Lohr Wine Centers in San Jose and Paso Robles host thousands of visitors and fans each year.

 Founded five decades ago and still family-owned and operated today, J. Lohr Vineyards & Wines has established itself as one of the industry’s most respected wine brands.
 Jerry Lohr’s remarkable career continues in close, hands-on partnership with his children and co-owners Steve, Cynthia, and Lawrence.
 One of America’s favorite wineries is poised for its next exciting, pioneering chapter.